Listen to this post with Alexa!

 There’s so much more to Zilker Park than just the Great Lawn, where you’ve probably spent time at one of the many events held at the park like ABC Kite Fest, Austin City Limits, and Trail of Lights.
 It’s so full of fun, that it would take multiple days just to experience it all.

 Zilker Park 101

-I’ll start with the Great Lawn, since that’s the place we first discovered.
+Let’s start with the Great Lawn.
 It’s a big, open field surrounding Rock Island (which is, of course, an island of rocks), and it’s where most of Zilker Park’s large-scale events are held.
-Here you can find the free Kite Festival, free Blues on the Green concerts, the free-if-you-go-the-first-week Austin Trail of Lights and the only-free-for-kids Austin City Limits Music Festival.
-On non-festival days, you’ll see plenty of dogs playing frisbee with their humans, and lots of pet-free people there hanging out too.
-I’ve even seen folks bring hammocks and hang them between the trees in this area.
+Here you can find the free ABC Kite Fest, free Blues on the Green concerts, the free-if-you-go-the-first-week Austin Trail of Lights and the only-free-for-kids Austin City Limits Music Festival.
+On non-festival days, you’ll see plenty of dogs playing frisbee with their humans, and lots of pet-free people there hanging out, too.
+Folks even bring hammocks and hang them between the trees in this area.
 Such a lovely way to spend a day.
-On the first day we visited, local musicians were practicing guitar on Rock Island, so we enjoyed a free show while our boys climbed the rocks.
-(How fitting for the Live Music Capital of the World!)
-You can see the Zilker Zephyr train from this spot, which is eventually what led us to discover more of the park.

 The Ann and Roy Butler Hike and Bike Trail will take you from the Great Lawn to the south side of Barton Springs Road, where you will discover the Zilker Zephyr Train Station, a playground, and a picnic area.
 You will also find the famous Barton Springs Pool, the Splash!
 Exhibit, Zilker Hillside Theater, Barking Springs, and more.
 Confused yet?
 Let’s break it down.